Skip to content

 Capturing learning

 All projects will be expected to keep a learning diary.
-We have attached an example template but we encourage projects to think creatively about how they capture learning for the diary.
+We encourage projects to think creatively about how they capture learning for the diary.
 Options can include:

 • video diaries